asogaard/AnalysisTools/README.md

 ```

 Here we select a subset of leptons, from an input collection, and require that the event has exactly two leptons.
-The AnalysisTools::Analysis object then writes the approriate distribution and cutflow to the `ROOT` file specificied at the top.
+The `AnalysisTools::Analysis` object then writes the approriate distribution and cutflow to the `ROOT` file specificied at the top.
+Optionally, one can use the `void AnalysisTools::Analysis::addTree(const string&)`, `TTree* AnalysisTools::Analysis::tree()`, and `void AnalysisTools::Analysis::writeTree()` to write e.g. the selected leptons to the output file as well.